-Except as otherwise required under Ohio law, in the absence of any formal action by the Board with respect to this subject, graduation requirements for the class of 2022 must meet the Board approved minimum credits, AND Ohio's State Tests.
+Except as otherwise required under Ohio law, in the absence of any formal action by the Board with respect to this subject, graduation requirements must meet the Board approved minimum credits, AND Ohio's State Tests.

 Ohio's high school graduation requirements provide more flexibility to choose a graduation pathway that builds on a student's strengths and passions - one that ensures students are ready for their next steps after high school.
 As a part of this pathway to graduation, students must show that they have completed all three parts of these requirements.